On this page:

 The role of overlays and maximum building height

-A maximum building height lower than the maximum building height specified in a residential zone can only be implemented by using an overlay to recognise a special neighbourhood, heritage, environmental, and landscape value or constraint.
+A maximum building height lower than the maximum building height specified in a residential zone can only be implemented by using an overlay to recognise environmental constraints or special characteristics.

 In such cases, the height requirement in the overlay applies in addition to the height requirement in the zone.

-• facilitate long-term housing growth and diversity as well as protection of neighbourhood character in the right locations.
+- facilitate long-term housing growth and diversity in well-serviced areas

 Using other VPP tools

-While selecting the right residential zone is fundamental, the zone is one of several VPP tools to implement local strategic work.
+While selecting the right residential zone is fundamental, the zone is one of several VPP tools that may be used to implement local strategic work.

 Different areas have different characteristics and expectations.
 The VPP allows different residential requirements to be set through either a schedule to the residential zones or the application of an appropriate overlay.